grafana/grafana/docs/sources/setup-grafana/installation/_index.md

 - [MySQL 5.7+](https://www.mysql.com/support/supportedplatforms/database.html)
 - [PostgreSQL 10+](https://www.postgresql.org/support/versioning/)

-By default, Grafana installs SQLite, which is stored in the Grafana installation location.
+By default Grafana uses an embedded SQLite database, which is stored in the Grafana installation location.

 Grafana supports the versions of these databases that are officially supported by the project at the time a version of Grafana is released.
 When a Grafana version becomes unsupported, Grafana Labs might also drop support for that database version.
 See the links above for the support policies for each project.